How Alcohol Affects Relationships

 - You experience increased episodes of domestic violence.

-Getting Help
+Getting Help for Alcohol Addiction

-If you or a loved one are concerned about alcohol addiction and relationships, you should know that help is available.
+If you or a loved one is concerned about alcohol addiction and relationships, you should know that help is available.
 If you’re not sure if you have a problem or if drinking is a problem in a relationship, you can take our free alcohol addiction self-assessment.
 This quiz may help you recognize some of the signs of alcohol abuse.

-There is no one-size-fits-all approach when it comes to treatment and several treatment interventions, services, and settings are available.12 Treatment may consist of a combination of behavioral therapy, medications for AUD, mutual-support groups such as Alcoholics Anonymous, marital and family addiction counseling, and more.12 Marital and family counseling includes family members in the treatment process, which may help improve and repair family relationships.12
+There is no one-size-fits-all approach when it comes to treatment and several treatment interventions, services, and settings are available.12 Treatment may consist of a combination of behavioral therapy, medications for AUD, mutual-support groups such as Alcoholics Anonymous, marital and family addiction counseling, specialized programs, and more.12 Marital and family counseling includes family members in the treatment process, which may help improve and repair family relationships.12

 You can learn more about your treatment options when you contact American Addiction Centers at .
 Our team of admissions navigators can answer any questions you have about treatment, help you find an addiction treatment center, and verify your insurance.
+They can also share information about facilities including Desert Hope Treatment Center, Greenhouse Treatment Center, River Oaks Treatment Center, and other facilities that can offer care and specialized treatment.

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.